 HR operations has been highly undervalued.
-The last years we have seen an upgrade of HR Operations that will continue in 2017.
+The last years we have seen an upgrade of HR Operations.
 Most likely HR can add most value in the HR operations area.
 The requirements for the people in HR operations are different though, and probably we need a new breed of HR professionals who can run HR as a service organisation.

 Everybody wanted to become a strategic business partner